-Motorcycle Safety Paid Media -The motorcycle paid media plan will complement the 2010 NHTSA National Communications Plan for motorcycle safety.
+Motorcycle Safety Paid Media

+The motorcycle paid media plan will complement the 2011 NHTSA National Communications Plan for motorcycle safety.
 The OTSO will sustain messaging throughout the riding season.
-The final motorcycle paid media plan will be submitted to NHTSA for review prior to implementation.
+The final comprehensive paid media plan will be submitted to NHTSA for review prior to implementation.

-An emphasis is being placed on working with media partners who not only reach our target audience, but also embrace traffic safety messages and are willing to go above and beyond the traditional media buy to provide the OTSO with additional bonus spots, public service announcements with high profile talent, on the ground events and integrating OTSO traffic safety messaging into social media campaigns, live reads during major events and other innovative and unique options that will help reach our target audience creatively.
+An emphasis is being placed on working with media partners who not only reach our target audience, but also embrace traffic safety messages and are willing to go above and beyond the traditional media buy to provide the OTSO with additional bonus spots, public service announcements with high profile talent, on the ground events and integrating OTSO traffic safety messaging into social media and enforcement campaigns, live reads during major events and other innovative and unique options that will help reach specific segments of our targeted audience.

-The sample media buy plan, which is provided as an example of what will be purchased in 2010, can be found in Appendix A.
+The sample media buy plan, which is provided as an example of what will be purchased in 2011, can be found in Appendix A.